nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `clear-wb` / `cwb` followed by `n` will not clear all weddings in the wedding book.

 1. `clear-wb` / `cwb` clears all weddings in wedding book.
-3. The command will prompt for confirmation before deleting all entries.
+2. The command will prompt for confirmation before deleting all entries.
-4. If you confirm with `y`, all entries will be deleted.
+3. If you confirm with `y`, all entries will be deleted.
-5. If you cancel with `n`, no entries will be deleted.
+4. If you cancel with `n`, no entries will be deleted.

 <box type="important" seamless>

 **IMPORTANT:**

 * The clear command must be followed by either `y` or `n` command.
-* `y` and `n` are CASE-SENSITIVE.
-Inputting `Y` or `N` will not execute the confirmation.
-* If you accidentally mistype or enter an unintended command, we suggest you to use `n` to cancel any pending clear operations to ensure everything runs smoothly😊
+Refer to [Command Summary](#command-summary) for more information ☺️.

 </box>